AmandaWalter/Summer-of-Learning/Prepwork for Fall 2015 Internship.md

 The Design Process

 - Describe the design process
-- How does the designer involove the client/user in the design process?
+- How does the designer involve the client/user in the design process?
 * What are some ways of communicating with a user to understand their needs & goals?
 * What is friction, as it applies to design?
 * What tools exist to help the designer reduce friction?